The Naked Brothers Band (TV series): Development

 The series' title derived from an incident when the brothers were very young: they came out of the bathtub and said, "We're the naked brothers band!"
 Although Nat revised the band's title to The Silver Boulders in preschool, Polly Draper revived it as she felt it would be more suitable for the show.

-Nat's music, which he has been composing at the piano from the time he was 5, emboldens the scripts Draper writes for most episodes.
+Nat's music, which he has been composing at the piano from the time he was 5, emboldens the scripts Draper writes for many of the episodes.
 She also acknowledges how the series differs from other children's shows in terms of not using a laugh track.

-Draper explains the events that precede the show: "Nat decided he wanted to film his own sitcom, so we did a film called Don’t Eat Off My Plate.
+Draper explains the events that precede the show: "Nat decided he wanted to film his own sitcom, so we did a film called Don't Eat Off My Plate.
 I pretended to interview his friends and do a documentary."
 Following the home video, Draper had the idea of making a mockumentary film about the band; she decided to introduce them as music icons like the Beatles.
 Filmed in mid-2004, the movie was originally independent, and interior scenes were vastly filmed in the family's apartment.
-Draper's brother, Tim, a venture capitalist, invested in the shoot, and she and her husband Michael Wolff's famous celebrity friends are featured making cameo appearances.
+Draper's brother Tim, a venture capitalist, invested in the shoot, and she and her husband Michael Wolff's famous celebrity friends are featured making cameo appearances.

 In late 2005, Draper and Wolff entered the film at the Hamptons International Film Festival, where it received high applause from the audience.
-Albie Hecht, former president of film and television entertainment for Nickelodeon, attended the screening; he sold the film to Nickelodeon, and proposed developing a television series based on it.
-The network was eager to buy the film after Hecht and his agent conducted market research by designing an animated video of Nat's song "Crazy Car" that revealed substantial success with children, but when urging the family to start working on the series, Draper and Wolff were initially reluctant to allow their children in the industry.
+Albie Hecht, former president of film and television entertainment for Nickelodeon, attended the screening.
+He sold the film to Nickelodeon and proposed developing a television series based on it.
+The network was eager to buy the film after Hecht and his agent conducted market research that revealed substantial success with children, but when urging the family to start working on the series, Draper and Wolff were initially reluctant to allow their sons into the industry.
 The family later decided to proceed, however, under certain conditions, which Nickelodeon approved.